hsahackr/phpWebForwarder/README.md

 #### A logMeIn Hamachi account ####
 (Or any other VPN service which allows HTTP connections.)

 Register for Hamachi.
-Then create a new network and download and register the client for your host (the PC your are running your website).
+Then create a new network and download the client on your host (the PC your are running your website).
+Join your network.
 On Windows, you might disable the firewall for Hamachi.

 #### A vServer ####